Curtis McClinton

-McClinton went on to become one of the early stars of the American Football League, with the Dallas Texans, and with their successors, the Kansas City Chiefs, and is the sixth-leading rusher in franchise history.
+McClinton went on to become one of the early stars of the American Football League, with the Dallas Texans, and with their successors, the Kansas City Chiefs, and is the ninth-leading rusher in franchise history.
 He had 762 rushing attempts for 3,124 yards and 18 touchdowns.
 He also caught 154 passes for 1,945 yards and 14 touchdowns.
 He played in three AFL All-Star games, following the 1962, 1966 and 1967 seasons.
 He was named the Outstanding player of the 1962 affair.

 He was a member all three of the franchise's AFL title clubs and both Kansas City Chiefs Super Bowl teams, including the winners of the fourth and final AFL-NFL World Championship Game in January 1970.
 McClinton was named American Football League Rookie of the Year in 1962, when he rushed for 604 yards and caught 29 passes for 333 yards.
 He was the first AFL Player to score a touchdown in a Super Bowl, catching a 7-yard pass in the second quarter of Super Bowl I. He was a backup tight end on the Super Bowl IV championship squad.
 He wore number 32 for the Chiefs, and is a member of the Chiefs' Hall of Fame.
 He was inducted into the Missouri Sports Hall of Fame in 2007.

 After his football career, McClinton became a registered banker and graduated from Harvard Kennedy School at Harvard University.
 He served as Deputy Mayor for Economic Development in Washington, D.C., and owned McClinton Development Company, a Kansas City-based construction contractor.
 He and his wife Devonne married in 1973 and look forward to celebrating 50 years.
 He has two daughters and six grandchildren.